nspin/nspin.github.io/dynamic/misc/unikernel-resources.md

 ## Microkernels

 There many ways to design an operating system kernel.
 Linux is a "monolithic kernel", meaning that the kernel itself (the program/trusted code that runs in a privileged execution mode) is big and contains all of the logic and drivers it needs.
-I'd recommend checking out the Linux “kernel module” system.
+I'd recommend checking out the Linux "kernel module" system.

 In the microkernel design, code running in kernel space is kept to a minimum.
 Drivers, for example, run as userspace programs.
 This design has many benefits, including modularity and security.
 Device drivers are very complicated and are often not written by those who work on the kernel itself, and they are usually the most vulnerable components of an operating system.
 Having them run in userspace reduces the kernel's exposure to vulnerabilities in drivers.